demolaf/Go-Get-It/README.md

 It really is a limitless app that can be as wide as it gets.

 </p>
+## Libraries Used
+- Firebase Authentication
+- UIKit
+- Core Animation
+- Persistence: Core Data, UserDefaults
+- URLSession
+- WKWebView

 ## Features
-- [x] Keep track of workout routines.
+- Keep track of workout routines.
-- [x] Create new workout routines
+- Create new workout routines
-- [x] Save tasks as reminders of things to do.
+- Save tasks as reminders of things to do.
-- [x] Monitor a workout routine progress
+- Monitor a workout routine progress
-- [x] Search for exercises to add to routines
+- Search for exercises to add to routines

 ## Preview
 https://github.com/demolaf/Go-Get-It/assets/48495111/80c7b0b4-cf01-4953-8ed4-3c47dafe5e20